Straight Life Annuity

 What Is a Straight Life Annuity?

-Annuities can be structured to accommodate a variety of payout schedules.
-Straight life annuities, also called single life annuities or life only annuities, are contracts that guarantee a stream of income for the lifetime of only one person — the annuity owner.
+Straight life annuities, also called single life annuities or life only annuities, are contracts that guarantee a stream of income for the lifetime of only one person — the annuitant.

-They do not provide income to surviving spouses or additional annuitants when the annuity owner dies.
-The high monthly payouts and lack of a legacy or sustained income stream makes this annuity uniquely suitable for a single person who has no intention of providing financially for others after he or she dies.
+They do not provide income to surviving spouses or additional annuitants when the annuitant, usually the annuity owner, dies.
+The high monthly payouts and lack of a legacy or sustained income stream make this annuity uniquely suited for a single person who has no intention of providing financially for others after their death.

 When Does a Straight Life Annuity Benefit Married Couples?

-Married people generally opt for an annuity structured in such a way that it can continue to provide income to the surviving spouse after the annuity holder dies.
+Married people generally opt for an annuity structured in such a way that it can continue to provide income to the surviving spouse after the first spouse dies.

 It may make sense, however, for a married person to buy a straight life annuity if his or her spouse has another income stream.
-This allows the annuity holder to maximize retirement income without worrying about leaving a surviving spouse with nothing to live on.
+This still allows the first spouse to maximize their retirement income without worrying about leaving a surviving spouse with nothing to live on.

 Alternative Annuity Payout Options